evwitmer/evwitmer/README.md

 - 👋 Hi, I’m @evwitmer
 - 👀 I’m interested in blockchain, three.js, and machine learning.
-- 🌱 I’m currently learning React Native, AWS Amplify, and Ionic.
+- 🌱 I’m currently learning more about AI.
 - 💞️ I’m looking to collaborate on blockchain projects.
 - 📫 How to reach me Email:evanwitmer@gmail.com  Phone:+1(260)449-5420